ratwolfzero/hopalong_python/README.md

 ### Computational Approach

-The Python programs calculate and visualize the attractor by iterating the defined system of functions.
+The available Python programs calculate and visualize the attractor by iterating the described system of functions.

 Goal: